hekmon/DiskTools/README.md

 ## GPTinitialize

 GPTinitialize prepare a disk with a GPT partitonning schema for a dual compatibility between BIOS and UEFI.
-Once initialized, the disk can be used in both boot mode as long as the 2 specials partitions are on the disk.
+Once initialized, the disk can be used in both boot mode as long as the 2 specials partitions are still on the disk.

 It :
 * Initializes the disk as GPT (and yes that means __loss of data__)
-* Creates a special partition for BIOS boot (in GPT there is no more unused MBR free space and boot loaders need one)
+* Creates a special partition for BIOS boot compatibility (in GPT there is no more unused MBR free space and boot loaders need one)
-* Creates a UEFI partition with the right formating (FAT32) and flags (boot) in order to be used in a UEFI boot mode
+* Creates a UEFI partition with the right formating (FAT32) and flags (mainly boot) in order to be used in a UEFI boot mode

 ### Requirements